Skip to main content

 Similar to other businesses in the building and construction sector, our pay gap is the result of certain roles within our business that have historically been performed mostly by women or men as well as the number of women we have in senior or manager positions.

-Henley Properties Group gender pay gap compared to the industry comparison
+Henley Properties Group year on year gender pay gap comparison

 Average total remuneration